What is included in the price?

 Our support crew carry emergency beacons in case of any medical emergency (for ambulance /helicopter response) and are trained in medical first aid and alpine conditions.

 We will also provide the local emergency services contact app to all participants.
-All participants are monitored on the run.
+All participants are monitored on the trail run or hike.

 We have local based support crew, who will be on hand to support any non emergency transport to the nearest medical clinic for assessment, and/or a return to the hotel.